Tyler Wolff

-Tyler David Wolff (born February 13, 2003) is an American professional soccer player who plays as a winger for Major League Soccer club Real Salt Lake.
+Tyler David Wolff (born February 13, 2003) is an American professional soccer player who plays as a winger for Sacramento Republic FC on loan from Major League Soccer club Real Salt Lake.

 Career

 Born in Snellville, Georgia, Wolff began his career in the youth academy at the Columbus Crew.
 In 2019, Wolff joined the academy at Atlanta United.
 After impressing with the under-17s, Wolff made his debut for the club's reserve side Atlanta United 2 on August 8, 2020, in the USL Championship against the Charleston Battery.
 He started and played 62 minutes as Atlanta United 2 were defeated 1–0.

 Atlanta United

 On July 2, 2020, Wolff signed a first team contract with Major League Soccer club Atlanta United.
 Wolff made his debut for the club on September 2 against Inter Miami, coming on as a 63rd-minute substitute for Esequiel Barco in a 0–0 draw.
 He then scored his first professional goal for Atlanta United 2, the club's reserve affiliate in the USL Championship, on May 15, 2021, against OKC Energy.
 His goal was an 89th-minute equalizer in a 2–2 away draw.
 Wolff scored a hat-trick for Atlanta United 2 on August 8, 2021, in a 6–2 victory against Indy Eleven for which he was awarded USL Championship player of the week for week 16 of the 2021 season.